-Leica M Typ 262 versus Leica SL
+Leica M Typ 262 vs SL

-The Leica M (Typ 262) and the Leica SL (Typ 601) are two enthusiast cameras that were revealed to the public, respectively, in November 2015 and October 2015.
+The Leica M (Typ 262) and the Leica SL (Typ 601) are two enthusiast cameras that were announced, respectively, in November 2015 and October 2015.
 The M Typ 262 is a fixed lens compact, while the SL is a rangefinder-style mirrorless.
 Both cameras are equipped with a full frame sensor.
-The M Typ 262 has a resolution of 23.7 megapixel, whereas the SL provides 24 MP.
+The M Typ 262 has a resolution of 23.7 megapixels, whereas the SL provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably larger (37 percent) than the Leica M Typ 262.
 Moreover, the SL is markedly heavier (25 percent) than the M Typ 262.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.